 A good starting point is contacting friends or acquaintances, and checking whether or not they would be interested in what you have to offer.

-This ensures, to a degree, that the negotiations, and the exchange itself, can be done in a manner that is pleasant and effortless.
+This ensures, to a degree, that the negotiations, and the exchange itself, can be pleasant and effortless.

 Next, you want to check local marketplaces.
-The aforementioned sub-reddit does allow you to create a post, and list the area in which you wish the exchange to occur.
-Similarly, Facebook’s marketplace will promote your ad in an area based upon your zip code.
+The Hardware Swap subreddit, for example, allows you to create a post and list the area where you’re selling.
+Similarly, Facebook’s marketplace will promote your ad in areas near your zip code.

 Craigslist is also an option, but due to the anonymity associated with the listings, it can be plagued by scammers.
-Therefore, if you are to use this site, tread lightly and exercise extreme caution.
+Therefore, if you do decide to go the Craigslist route, tread lightly and exercise caution.

 Finally, if you cannot find a buyer locally, or if you’re selling something that is rare or valuable, the best website to use is eBay.
-With eBay you can reach a much larger target audience, and create an auction that can be more profitable than a fixed price.
+With eBay, you can reach a much larger target audience and create an auction that could be potentially more profitable than a fixed price.